canonical/ubuntu-desktop-provision/README.md

 code: EULA_<langcode>.pdf.
 If the <langcode> is not available, the default file EULA.pdf will be used.
 The language code format is the same as is used for slides, for example: EULA_en_US.pdf, see the [Language code format section](#language-code-format) for further details,

-### Gnome Initial Setup

-To help support installation flows where user account setup is a seperate flow from system installation, we have included [this guide](GIS.md) on how to invoke Gnome Initial Setup as part of the installation flow, either via an `autoinstall.yaml` or a
-`whitelabel.yaml`.

 ### Language code format